liyu-hz168/DNA-v32/README.md

 ## ISA Specification (Be warned...
 Excessive tables ahead.
 Browse at your own risk)
-Some basic info before all the other info dump,  The word size is 32 bits, and instructions are 32 bits; hence, the instruction fetch paradigm is single instruction per word.
+Some basic info before more info dump.
+The word size is 32 bits, and instructions are 32 bits; hence, the instruction fetch paradigm is single instruction per word.
 The architecture supports 32-bit signed integers and 4-word vectors only.
 We employed Princeton-style memory organization.
 Memory is word addressable.
 The address range is from 0x00000000 to 0xFFFFFFFF, providing 2³² addressable words.
 In addition, we have a unified, direct-mapped, write-through, no-write allocate cache.
 Our cache is 64 words; that is 16 lines, each containing 4 words of data.
 <details>
 <summary>Addressing Modes</summary>
 1. PC-relative addressing is supported for some branch instructions only.